AlessandroFC15/EloquentJavaScript/README.md

 # EloquentJavaScript
-Solutions for the exercises from Eloquent Javascript: A Modern Introduction to Programming
+Solutions for the exercises from Eloquent Javascript: A Modern Introduction to Programming.